Data governance: The case for self-validation

 Why you should move beyond a conventional approach to data governance

 When it comes to customer data, the most accurate sources for validation are the customers themselves!
 In essence, every customer owns his or her information, and is the most reliable authority for ensuring its quality, consistency and currency.
 So why not develop policies and methods that empower the actual owners to be accountable for their personal data?

 Doing this means extending the concept of data governance to the customers and defining data policies that engage them to take an active role in overseeing their own data quality.
-The starting point for this process fits within the data governance framework – define the policies for customer data validation.
+The starting point for this process fits within the data management framework – define the policies for customer data validation.